 I joined the LSE in 2007 as Chair in Media and Communications.
-I am Director of the Department's PhD Programme.

 My main interest is in media ethics, broadly understood as the moral implications of mediated communication in contemporary public life.
 I have published extensively on the nature of mediated public discourse, particularly on the link between mediation, social action and cosmopolitan citizenship.